 Skincare Powered by Functional Nutrition

-By the time I was in law school, along with living in a toxic apartment and coping with a lot of stress from year one of school; my skin started looking dull and my breathing became labored.
-It was then, after my first-year final exams, that my body completely collapsed.
-That Summer, I pulled out of my job working for a healthcare attorney, and decided to work ‘on me’.
-Growing up, my mother had read every health and nutrition book there was, and it was all that we talked about; so I would say, that between that and my studies, I was in a decent position to start peeling away what exactly was going on with me.
+By the time I was in law school, I realized I was living in a toxic apartment and coping with a lot of stress from year one of school.
+My skin started looking dull and my breathing became labored.
+It was then, after my first-year final exams, that my body completely fell apart.
+That Summer, I pulled out of my job working for a healthcare attorney and decided to work ‘on me’.
+Growing up, my mother had read every health and nutrition book there was, and it was all that we talked about; so I would say, that between that and my studies, I was in a decent position to start peeling away what exactly was going on inside of me.

 Many people aren’t so lucky, and would have been over medicalized in many instances, while never once looking at what they ate as a possible culprit.
-To make a very long story short, I finally realized that wheat was causing all of my issues - including my skin!
-I found physicians who were trained in functional medicine, who know to look at what you eat, and how you live first and foremost, rather than writing a prescription.
+To make a very long story short, I finally realized that wheat was causing all of my issues - including my skin (remember my ‘healthy diet’ consuming all those grains?!)
+So, I found physicians who were trained in functional medicine, who knew to look at what you eat, and how you live first and foremost, rather than just writing a prescription.
 By my third year, I added on a Masters in Health Policy to my studies, to really dive deeper into understanding how most major disease categories around the world were heavily linked to nutrition.

-Our skin is an organ, and works as a whole with our body, but also has separate needs and requirements.
-Studies have demonstrated that topical skin treatments work better and faster than ingestible (makes sense as it travels to the intestines first).
-But as we saw from my personal example; food, vitamins/minerals and gut health still do impact the appearance of the skin as well - especially those that are inflammatory or dehydrating.
+Our skin is an organ, and works integrally with our body, but also has separate needs and requirements.
+Studies have demonstrated that topical skin treatments work better and faster than ingestible ones (makes sense as they travel to the intestines first).
+But, as we saw from my personal example - food, vitamins/minerals and gut health, still do impact the appearance of the skin as well - especially those that are inflammatory or dehydrating.

 Skin conditions are often telling you that something is off.
 The good news is that the cells of the skin are constantly renewing and healing.
-A similar stepwise approach to the examples of how functional medicine looks at the whole person above, I started to look at skincare the same way.
-The whole person, the whole skincare regime and where science really comes in the whole ingredient deck (not just one star ingredient but more important how they work together as super nutrients).
-Skincare should be looked as a continuum, firstly, getting the skin to what I call baseline.
+Following on from what I mentioned previously, about how functional medicine concentrates on the ‘whole person’, I started to consider skin care in the same way.
+The whole person, the whole skincare regime and, where science really comes in, the whole ingredient deck (not just one key ingredient, but more importantly how they work together as super nutrients).
+Skin care should be considered as a continuum, which begins with getting the skin to what I call baseline.

 What to Read Next